ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-The `parent` keyword is also available.
+The `super` keyword is also available.

 #### Native typecasting interfaces